 - The software notifies a manager, sends reminders, and can escalate to a different person.
 HR doesn’t have to waste time chasing down signatures and approvals.

-How to Create a Timesheet Approval Workflow
+How to Create a Timesheet Approval Process

 Relying on paper-based processes to track and record timesheets is inefficient.
 Employees also have no way to check their timesheet status unless they reach out to their manager.